[Minor revision–posted 12/13/21 (replaces 5/25/17 edition)]

 (3) Require students to use personal protective equipment and clothing as needed for the proposed instruction or activity.
 Personal protection equipment must be maintained in good repair.

 (4) Inspect instructional areas frequently for identification and prompt elimination of unsafe practices and conditions.
-Advice and assistance is available from EH&S.
+Advice and assistance are available from EH&S.

 (5) Make every effort to seek prompt medical treatment for any student injured, including transportation, if needed.